Did you know that nearly 50 percent of Americans say they have daytime sleepiness, while 32 percent report sleeping insufficient hours every night?

 Blue lights tell your brain that it is still daytime and you need to get moving.
 The body reduces melatonin production, and your circadian rhythm gets affected.

-Thus, a recommendation would be to reduce screen time one hour before bedtime.
-It would be even better if you could turn off the phone to avoid receiving notifications.
+Thus, you should reduce screen time one hour before bedtime.
+It would be even better if you could turn off or silence your phone to avoid receiving notifications.

 9) Avoid long naps in the afternoon

 Afternoon naps are not bad practice as long as they do not exceed 30 minutes.
 Longer naps delay night sleep and desynchronize your body clock.

 The result would be similar to fragmented sleep, and the most commonly affected sleep phases are delta sleep and REM sleep.

 There are plenty of natural remedies to sleep.
 The most commonly known are soothing herbs and infusions.